PascalLG/nubo-hs/README.md

 * Enter your cloud password.

 Et voilà!
 You are ready to add content to your nubo folder and synchronise it with your cloud.

+Note: on Windows 10, nubo may crash with an error message about certificate validation.
+Just open once your cloud URL with Edge to fix this issue.

 ## Usage